top of page

 About Me

-Research on electoral systems, electoral integrity, and the design and effects of voting rules forms the core of my academic focus.
-At Institute H21, I lead projects examining alternative voting methods and the practical functioning of vote recount procedures across Europe, while participating on the project dealing with cognitive and epistemic challenges facing modern democracy.
+I currently serve as Head of Election Research at Institute H21, where I lead projects on alternative voting methods and vote recount procedures across Europe, while also contributing to research on the cognitive and epistemic challenges facing modern democracy.